fa-sharp/peek-for-ynab/readme.md

 ## Principles

+These are some principles that guide the Peek for YNAB project.
+Please take a moment to read before submitting an issue or pull request.

-- Functionality: The extension tries to focus solely on what might be useful when a user is on a different website and wants to quickly check on YNAB and/or add a transaction.
-Features like moving money, approving and categorizing transactions, renaming categories, reconciling, etc. - while _technically_ possible using the YNAB API - are best done within the official apps, so we avoid implementing those things.
+- Functionality: The extension tries to focus on features that might be useful when a user is on a different website and wants to quickly check on YNAB and/or add a transaction.
+Features like moving money, approving and categorizing transactions, renaming categories, reconciling, etc. - while _technically_ possible using the YNAB API - are not reasonably needed in this context, so we avoid implementing those things.
-- Accessibility: The extension prioritizes accessibility as much as possible: semantic HTML elements, keyboard accessible buttons and forms, accessible color contrasts, etc.
+- Accessibility: The extension prioritizes accessibility as much as possible: semantic HTML elements, keyboard accessible buttons and forms, proper aria roles and attributes, accessible color contrasts, etc.
 - Data Privacy: The extension stores and caches a minimal amount of data.
-The data is either stored locally, or synced to the user's browser profile using [Chrome Storage](https://developer.chrome.com/docs/extensions/reference/api/storage#property-sync).
+The data is either stored locally in the browser, or synced to the user's browser profile using [Chrome Storage](https://developer.chrome.com/docs/extensions/reference/api/storage#property-sync).
 The Next.js API routes are solely used to retrieve OAuth tokens from YNAB (this needs to happen in a server-only context to protect the OAuth secret).
 All other communication with the YNAB API happens directly from the extension.
-- Permissions: The extension uses a minimal amount of [browser permissions](https://developer.chrome.com/docs/extensions/reference/permissions-list) needed to do its basic functionality ([storage](https://developer.chrome.com/docs/extensions/reference/api/storage), [identity](https://developer.chrome.com/docs/extensions/reference/api/identity), and [alarms](https://developer.chrome.com/docs/extensions/reference/api/alarms)).
-The user must explicity enable other permissions (e.g. reading the active tab, notifications) in the extension settings.
+- Permissions: The extension uses the minimum amount of [browser permissions](https://developer.chrome.com/docs/extensions/reference/permissions-list) needed to do its basic functionality ([storage](https://developer.chrome.com/docs/extensions/reference/api/storage), [identity](https://developer.chrome.com/docs/extensions/reference/api/identity), and [alarms](https://developer.chrome.com/docs/extensions/reference/api/alarms)).
+The user must explicity enable other permissions (e.g. reading the [active tab](https://developer.chrome.com/docs/extensions/develop/concepts/activeTab), enabling [desktop notifications](https://developer.chrome.com/docs/extensions/reference/api/notifications)) in the extension settings.
 - Dependencies: The extension is designed to be as lightweight as possible (production build <5 MB), so we try to be very conscientious about adding more external libraries.
 Dependencies are regularly updated.

 ## Building and running locally